Achievable logoAchievable logo

 Typically posted for the longer term and lacks the immediacy of a real-time conversation

-Examples of static content include blogs and social media profiles.
+Examples include blogs and social media profiles.
 NASAA treats these communications similarly to advertising.

 Interactive communications